 ww2dbaseOn 22 Aug 2007, Grunion's wreck was found in the Bering Sea under 1,000 feet of water by means of a remote-controlled vehicle.

 ww2dbaseSources: United States Navy Dictionary of American Naval Fighting Ships.

-USS Grunion Operational Timeline
+Grunion Operational Timeline

 |11 Apr 1942||Grunion was commissioned into service.|